openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

     >
     > **Warning**
     >
     > You can enable HTTPS while leaving HTTP enabled.
-In most cases
-    > this is a security hole.
-If you are certain you want to use this
-    > configuration, you should consider using an firewall to limit
-    > access to the HTTP endpoint to only those hosts that should be
-    > allowed to use it.
+You can use HTTPS while still using HTTP.
+In the  majority of circumstances, this is a security flaw.
+If you're sure you want to use this configuration, you should use a firewall to limit access to the HTTP endpoint to only the hosts that should be allowed to use it.
-    >

 2. Configure the cluster to communicate using the fully qualified domain name (fqdn) of the cluster nodes.
 This can be done in either of the following ways: